DUNE/dune-justin/docs/tutorials.dune.md

 and a copy of `hello_world.tar` in the current directory, do this:

-    rm -f /tmp/x509up_u`id -u`
-    kx509
+    htgettoken -a htvaultprod.fnal.gov -i dune
     INPUT_TAR_DIR_LOCAL=`justin-cvmfs-upload hello_world.tar`
     echo $INPUT_TAR_DIR_LOCAL

-The first two lines make sure you have a valid X.509 proxy in place.
-If you need a VOMS proxy later on you'll need to rerun that too, but it's not needed for the rest of the tutorial.
+The first line makes sure you have a Bearer Token in place at /run/users/UID/bt_uUID where UID is your Unix user ID.
+You don't need to know your UID to use the command but it might help with debugging.

-The third line runs `justin-cvmfs-upload` to send your tar file to the RCDS server.
+The second line runs `justin-cvmfs-upload` to send your tar file to the RCDS server.
 It waits until RCDS has unpacked the tar file and then puts the cvmfs directory in which it was unpacked in the environment variable `$INPUT_TAR_DIR_LOCAL` You can use any name you like for that but I've